FIOpwK/AWSMachineLearning/README.md

     - plotting the total reward from each episode allows you to see how the model performs over time.
 The more rewards your car gets, the better your model performs.

+*Generator*: A neural network that learns to create new data resembling the source data on which it was trained.

+*Discriminator*: A neural network trained to differentiate real vs synthetic data.

+*Generator loss*: Measures how far the output data deviates from the real data present in the training dataset.

+*Discriminator loss*: Evaluates how well the discriminator diffentiates real vs fake data

 # AWS and AWS AI devices
 Introduction to machine learning with AWS and AWS AI Devices: AWS DeepComposer and AWS DeepRacer